eric-young/deploy-scaleio/README.md

 # deploy-scaleio

-This builds a ocker container that knows how to deploy a simple ScaleIO deployment on three nodes.
+This builds a docker container that knows how to deploy a simple ScaleIO deployment on three nodes.
 This configuration is not production ready but can serve as a simple test bed

+It is assumed that each node has one device to add to the ScaleIO Pool, at /dev/sdb

 ```
 [user@host]$ docker build -t scaleio-deploy .